 This year's LDAC will be directly preceded by a Summer School (17-18 June) that focuses entirely on the use of linked data and semantic web technologies for the built environment.
 In this summer school, experts and researchers in the use of these technologies for the AEC industry will share their knowledge and expertise to a limited audience of 40 participants (first come, first served).

-Registration costs 300EUR (includes lectures, supervision, lunch, and coffee) and closes on 12th May 2019.
 The summer school targets starting PhD students and starting industry professionals within the AEC industry.

 Coding experience is highly recommended.